OB-lab/James_et_al._2021-MBE/README.md

 mantel(DgeoM, DgenM, permutations = 9999)
 ```

 We also performed a linear model in R using the average gene flow rate between the Dune and Headland at each locality.
-See [IBD_sm.txt] (IBD/IBD_sm.txt) for input file.
+See [IBD_sm.txt](IBD/IBD_sm.txt) for input file.

 ```
 IBD_sm <- read.delim ("path/to/file/IBD_sm.txt", header=T)